cx-language/cx/docs/book/pointers.md

 Unlike pointers, borrows cannot be stored: `T&` may only appear as a function parameter type, and reading a borrow into a variable copies the value out.

+A borrow can be nullable, written `T&?`, for parameters that may or may not receive a value.
+It accepts everything a `T&` accepts, plus `null` and nullable pointers.
+Inside the function, test the parameter before dereferencing it.

 ```cs
 void bump(int& x) {
     *x += 1;